Only Environmentally Permitted, Primary Cobalt Project in the US

 The environmentally permitted Idaho Cobalt Project is located on the Idaho Cobalt Belt, near the north eastern Idaho town of Salmon.
 The property is held by eCobalt’s wholly-owned subsidiary, Formation Capital Corporation.
 Alongside its approved Environmental Impact Statement, the company has also received a positive Record of Decision on its Mine Plan of Operations from the US Department of Agriculture National Forest Service as well as a water discharge National Pollutant Discharge Elimination System permit from the US Environmental Protection Agency.

 Initial construction on the property was launched in 2011, but market conditions led to the project being placed on Care and Maintenance in 2013.
-Activity on the project was re-launched in 2017, and now over 95 percent of the earthworks have been completed on the mine site.
-Approximately $120 million has been spent on advancing the project to date, with $16 million previously spent on equipment for the mill site.
+Activity on the project was re-launched in 2017.
+Approximately $135 million has been spent on advancing the project to date.

 Most exploration on the property has been focused on the Ram deposit, an area that makes up only seven percent of the property, leaving much to be explored.
 In 2017, the company conducted a three-hole, 5,000-meter drill program on the property.
 Mineralization intercepts from this program included six feet at 0.40 percent cobalt and 0.3 percent copper; six feet of 0.44 percent cobalt and 1.6 percent copper; and six feet at 0.26 percent cobalt and 2.1 percent copper.
 These results were key in outlining the expansion potential for the resource and contributed to an updated 2018 resource estimate.